jezzsantos/saastack/docs/design-principles/0170-eventing.md

 There are several fundamental techniques for de-coupling your codebases, including:

-1. Separating code into horizontal layers, with well defined concerns (i.e. Infrastructure, Application, and Domain).
+1. Separating code into horizontal layers, with well-defined concerns (i.e. Infrastructure, Application, and Domain).
 2. Separating subdomains into Vertical Slices.
 3. Using ports and adapters and domain specific abstractions.
 4. Starting with a modular monolith, and then decomposing it into separately deployable units (a.k.a., microservices) later, when you need to scale out.